max33nau/reactRouterLightningTalk/README.md

   now if you look in our server/public folder there should be a file called bundle.js and index.html, don't worry about the contents in bundle.js, just know that it is webpack bundling our app.js in the app directory

-#perfect if you have made it this far it is time to start our react router tutorial
+#perfect if you have made it this far it is time to start our react router tutorial, if you have cloned this repo please checkout to the branch called one

+#Steps to run react Branch:

+## one